denis-vp/toy-language-interpreter/README.md

 ## Features

-- **Data Types**: Support for integer, boolean, string and reference data types.
+- **Data Types**: Support for integer, float, boolean, string and reference data types.
 - **Expressions**: Evaluate arithmetic, logical and relational expressions.
 - **Print Statements**: Display results and messages in the interpreter.
 - **If Statements**: Implement conditional logic in your code.